 The greater portion of my career has been in copywriting, selling, and direct marketing.
-And one of the common denominators I’ve found in any successful piece of copy is the power of risk reversal.
+And one of the common denominators I’ve found in any successful piece of sales copy is the power of risk reversal.
 That is, taking a larger risk from the sale than the purchaser of your product.

 Risk reversal is a powerful method to increase sales by easing the buying decision and allaying fears consumers might have.
 When people are considering an offer, and if the offer is “too good to be true,” they will invariably seek out more secure means to benefit from it.
-Otherwise, they will have a tendency to think, “What’s the catch?”
+Otherwise, they will wonder, “What’s the catch?”

 The greater the guarantee, the greater the sales.
 This has been consistent in almost every industry in which I’ve worked, and with every split-test I’ve conducted.
 For example, a 30-day guarantee will outsell no guarantee.
 A 90-day guarantee will outsell a 30-day one.
 And so on and so forth.

 However, there are some exceptions to this rule.